micropython/micropython/docs/pyboard/tutorial/intro.rst

 impossible to break the software on the pyboard, so feel free to play around with writing code as much as you like.
 If the filesystem gets corrupt, see below on how to reset it.
-In the worst case you might need to reflash the Micro Python software, but that can be done over USB.
+In the worst case you might need to reflash the MicroPython software, but that can be done over USB.

 Layout of the pyboard
 ---------------------